Kinvey/kinvey-nodejs/README.md

 2. Checkout the master branch and merge the develop branch.
 3. Update the [Changelog](CHANGELOG.md).
 4. Run `gulp bump --type <type>` replacing `<type>` with major, minor, patch, or prerelease.
 See [Flags](#Flags) above.
-5. Run `gulp build` and commit file changes.
+5. Run `npm run build` and commit file changes.
-6. Run `gulp tag`.
+6. Make sure all changes are committed on the master branch and push.
-7. Make sure all changes are committed on the master branch and push.
+7. Checkout the develop branch and merge the master branch.
-8. Checkout the develop branch and merge the master branch.
+8. Tag the version with git.
 9. __Optional:__ Update Dev Center and Sample apps.

 *Note: The [Node Release Job](https://build.kinvey.com/jenkins/view/Libraries/job/node-sdk-release/) will publish the [pacakge](https://www.npmjs.com/package/kinvey-node-sdk) on NPM.*